Table of contents

 Is LucidDirect worth the higher price?

 It depends on your eval track record.
-If you consistently fail evals and have spent $300-$500+ on failed attempts, Direct's higher upfront cost ($250 for 50K vs. $129.50 for Pro) eliminates that risk entirely.
-If you pass 1-day evals reliably, stick with Pro or Flex.
+If you consistently fail evals and have spent $300-$500+ on failed attempts, Direct's higher upfront cost ($520 for a 50K, $312 with the VIBES code, versus $103.20 for Pro DLL ON with the same code) eliminates that risk entirely.
+If you pass evals reliably, stick with Pro or Flex.
 Direct is also best suited for traders who produce steady daily income rather than occasional big winners.

 How does the EOD trailing drawdown work across all Lucid accounts?

-The drawdown is identical on all four account types.
-It trails your highest end-of-day closing balance by a fixed amount ($2,000 on a 50K account).
+The drawdown works the same way on every account type: it trails your highest end-of-day closing balance by a fixed amount ($2,000 on a 50K eval; Direct runs $1,000/$2,000/$3,500/$5,000 by size).
 It does not trail intraday highs.
-Once your closing balance exceeds the Initial Trail Balance (starting balance + profit target), the drawdown locks permanently at your starting balance and never moves again.
+Once your closing balance exceeds the Initial Trail Balance (starting balance + max loss + $100, so $26,100 / $52,100 / $103,600 / $155,100 on LucidDirect), the drawdown locks permanently at your starting balance plus $100 and never moves again.
 After lock, you can grow profits indefinitely without the drawdown following you.
+The one exception is LucidDaily: its eval drawdown is EOD or intraday depending on your checkout choice, and a funded Daily always trails intraday.